 - Discussed on training courses

-A record will be kept of action and timescale agreed and the Quality Manager will report this back to the apprentice within three working days.
-If subsequent action fails to resolve the matter, within the timescale, then the apprentice has the right to initiate the second stage of the formal complaint.
+A written record of all discussions, emails and completed Complaints Form, will be held and added onto The STC Group’s Complaints Log.
+This should outline any actions and timescales agreed.
+The Quality Manager will report all back to the Learner verbally and in writing.
+If subsequent action fails to resolve the matter, within the timescale, then the Learner has the right to initiate Stage 3 – Formal 2 Formal Complaint.

-We would request that you substantiate any complaints or allegations with as much written factual evidence as you can.
-It might be that we contact you for further information if required in order to investigate any complaint raised, please ensure you enclose contact details.
+We would request that the Learner substantiates any complaints or allegations with as much written factual evidence as they can.
+It might be that we contact the Learner (always endeavouring to make contact using the Learners preferred method of communication) for further information if required in order to investigate any complaint raised, and contact details should be recorded on the Complaints Form.
 This will assist in reaching a speedy conclusion to the complaint.

 The panel shall be small and formed so as to be objective and independent and will normally consist of: